hamidb80/hypothesis-of-understanding/readme.md

 #### Asking

-> Asking a question is shouting into cave of mind. you get an echo of your own words, bent by the shape of the cave ...
+> Asking a question is shouting into cave of mind. you get an echo of your own words, bent by the shape of the cave ... what you get might not be the answer, but fragmented clues and ideas needs to be processed

 ### 2. Recall